 * Always get yourself measured for a nursing bra as the size is determined as 1 size up the current cup size and one size down the current bustline.
 This accomodates for the milk-swollen breasts and the shrunken abdomen after giving birth.

 * Make sure that the nursing bra is in a simple design rather than a fancy, netted design.
 Go for netted or lacy designs only if they have a cotton lining underneath.
 It can be really painful when tender nipples get entangled in the net/lace.
-Try our unique Bravado! maternity/nursing bras.
+Try our exquisite range of maternity/nursing bras.
 They are extremely comfortable and trendy and a beautiful reminder of the woman in you...

 * Buy maternity briefs for that comfortable feel over your bump.